 How Do I Get Immediate Treatment?

 Unfortunately, many people may hesitate to seek treatment because they don’t know how to get drug rehab without insurance.
 While the cost of alcohol rehab and drug addiction treatment can be a burden for many, it is important to seek treatment immediately in acute situations, regardless of whether you have insurance.

-Or, go directly to a hospital or emergency facility.
+In acute situations, call 911 or go directly to a hospital or emergency facility.
 Focus on saving the life first and figure out finances later.
 After the emergency has stabilized, you can contact various resources for assistance, which hospital administrative staff may direct you to.

 While every state is different, most have some type of financial assistance available for those who are uninsured and need low-cost or free drug rehab programs.

 Another source for information is a simple Google search.
-Type in your state, county, or state and search for low-cost local mental health and substance abuse programs and services.
+Type in your state, county, or city and search for low-cost local mental health and substance abuse programs and services.
 If you are in a crisis but non-emergency situation (such as feeling like you may relapse or overdose), consider searching for a local crisis hotline and calling them immediately.

 Whoever you choose to contact, be sure to provide them with as much information as possible about your situation to ensure that you get access to the most appropriate care, treatment, and resources possible.
 For instance, specialized programs and resources are available to certain populations.
-There may be additional programs offered to you or you may be able to receive expedited treatment and services if you are:
+There may be additional programs offered to you or you may be able to receive expedited treatment and services if you: